codewars/docs/content/languages/c/authoring/index.md

 Unlike many modern, high-level languages, C does not manage memory automatically.
 Manual memory management is a very vast and complex topic, with many possible ways of achieving the goal depending on a specific case, caveats, and pitfalls.

 Whenever a kata needs to return a string or an array, C authors tend to use the naive technique of allocating the memory in the solution function, and freeing it in the test suite.
 This approach mimics the behavior known from other languages where returning an array or object from inside of user solution is perfectly valid, but it's hardly ever a valid way of working with unmanaged memory.

+One of the consequences of non-managed memory is that it's strongly recommended to avoid requirement of returning string constants from C solution, especially when translating kata from other languages.
+Returning a string in other languages is not a problem, but in C it always rises questions of who and how should allocate it.
+Consider replacing the string with some simpler data type (eventually aliased with a `typedef`), and/or provide some symbolic constants for available values.
+For exmple, if for Python version the requirement would be to _Return string `'You won!'` if you won the game, `'You lost :('` if you were defeated, and `'It's a draw'` if there is no winner._, C should preferably use constants of `WON`, `LOST` and `DRAW`.
+If author decides to keep raw C-strings as elements of the kata interface, they should clearly specify required alloction scheme.

 Possible ways of handling memory management are described in the [Memory Management in C kata](/languages/c/authoring/memory-management-techniques/) article.
 But whichever approach is chosen, even the most obvious one, it should be described either in the kata description (preferrably in in a C-specific paragraph), or in the initial solution stub as a comment, and in sample tests as an example of a call to the solution.